satanTime/ngrx-entity-relationship/docs/extra/usage-with-createselector.md

   });
   ```

-- pass an id selector as a parameter, quite short
+- pass an id selector as a parameter, what is the best choice and quite short

   ```ts
   // selecting the user with desired relationships